AtharvNikhare/Data-Analysis-Projects/README.md

 # Data-Analysis-Projects
-Projects are basically on "Exploratory Data Analysis"
+Projects are based on "Exploratory Data Analysis"